folake5/furniture-sales-analysis/README.md

 - Rebuild the same dashboard in Power BI or Tableau for comparison
 - Add forecast visuals and year-on-year growth metrics
+## ✅ Recommendations

+Based on insights from the analysis, here are some actionable recommendations:

+1. *Focus Marketing Efforts on West Region*
+   The West region consistently generates the highest profit.
+Increasing marketing or expanding inventory here could further boost revenue.

+2. *Re-evaluate Product Strategy in the South*
+   The South region showed lower profit margins.
+Investigate potential causes (e.g., customer preferences or shipping costs) and consider adjusting pricing or promotions.

+3. *Target the Corporate Segment*
+   Corporate customers deliver the most sales value.
+Tailoring offers or loyalty programs to this segment can increase retention and revenue.